Nemanja Gudelj: Sevilla

-On 23 July 2019, Gudelj signed with Spanish side Sevilla FC.
-In July 2020 he tested positive for COVID-19.
+On 23 July 2019, Gudelj signed with Spanish La Liga side Sevilla.
+In July 2020, he tested positive for COVID-19.
+He scored his first goal for the club in a 1–0 away victory over Mallorca o 15 October 2022.
+A year later, on 3 October, he netted his first UEFA Champions League goal in a 2–2 away draw with PSV Eindhoven.

+Following the retirement of Jesús Navas in December 2024, Gudelj succeeded him as Sevilla's club captain.
+Gudelj left Sevilla at the end of the 2025–26 season after seven years at the club.
+He made 261 official appearances, becoming the club's fifth-most capped foreign player, and won two UEFA Europa League titles, in 2019–20 and 2022–23.

+Getafe

+On 30 August 2026, Gudelj signed for fellow La Liga side Getafe.

 International career

 Having represented Serbia at the U19 and U21 levels, Gudelj debuted for the senior squad on 5 March 2014 in a 2–1 away victory against the Republic of Ireland in a friendly match after coming on as a last minute substitute for Antonio Rukavina.
 He scored his first goal the same year on 18 November in a 2–0 away friendly victory against Greece.

 In November 2022, Gudelj was selected in Serbia's squad for the 2022 FIFA World Cup.
 He played in group stage matches against Brazil and Switzerland.
 Serbia finished fourth in the group.

 Gudelj was part of the Serbia squad for UEFA Euro 2024 and started the team's opening match of the tournament against England, playing the first half of the 1–0 loss before being replaced by Ivan Ilić.
 He also played in a group stage match against Denmark, where Serbia finished fourth in the group.